BLKKKBVSIK/AR_DOA/README.md

 ## Install

 Wanna try the app ?
 See the [release](https://github.com/BLKKKBVSIK/AR_DOA/releases)

+The release is Android only since i don't own an Apple Developer account.

+### Prerequisites:

 Libraries used:
 [ViroAR by ViroMedia](https://viromedia.com/viroar)

-Prerequisites:

-Android -> An ARCore supported device .
+Android -> An ARCore supported device

-iOS -> iOS Device with A9 chip or higher and running iOS 11 or higher .
+iOS -> iOS Device with A9 chip or higher and running iOS 11 or higher

 Make sure to have npm and node installed on your pc .

 MACOS:
 https://blog.teamtreehouse.com/install-node-js-npm-mac

 LINUX:
 https://blog.teamtreehouse.com/install-node-js-npm-linux

 WINDOWS:
 https://blog.teamtreehouse.com/install-node-js-npm-windows

 --------------------------------------------------------

+This is deprecated since Viro is going [open source](https://blog.viromedia.com/viro-is-going-open-source-be9da0b43328).

-Register into ViroMedia and generate a new API Key Edit `App.js` under your project
+~~Register into ViroMedia and generate a new API Key Viro
+Edit `App.js` under your project~~

 Edit `HelloWorldSceneAR.js` in the `js` folder, and update the `_onClicked` fonction to put the link of the result Json of your handler.